 You can read the Scope Decision and the Aid to the Scope Decision on the Documents relevant to the masjidain attack coronial Inquiry page.

 Translations of the Aid to the Scope Decision can be found here.

 The Inquiry will now move into the substantive inquiry phase to identify and provide Interested Parties with further evidence about each issue and to determine what, if any, further investigations and evidence is needed.

-The Coroner has yet to decide whether other issues in scope will also require an inquest hearing.
+The Coroner has not made a decision on whether other issues in scope will also require an inquest hearing.
 A decision on this will be made as the substantive inquiry phase progresses.